Slip & Fall Attorneys Dedicated To Helping Accident Victims In South Florida Since 1991

 Damages that you might not expect in a slip and fall claim could include becoming depressed following the incident or head trauma that led to a change in personality.
 Each of these examples can occur in slip and fall accidents and be eligible for compensation if the property owner is shown to be negligent.

-How do Slip and Fall Cases Work?
+How Do Slip & Fall Cases Work?

 Every state has what is called a “Statute of Limitations” which places a time limit on how long after a person has to file a claim.
 If a victim does not file a claim within this time frame, he or she may be waiving the right to have a court hear the case and recover compensation.
+It is important to contact a qualified attorney as soon as possible in order to file your slip and fall claim in a timely manner.

 Comparative negligence is a legal term that is often used in personal injury cases concerning slip and fall accidents.
 This is to determine the percentage of fault that rests on the plaintiff and the percentage that rests with the defendant.
 This means the amount of damages a plaintiff is awarded will be reduced by their percentage of fault for the accident.
 If the court determines the plaintiff was at least 50% responsible for their accident, they are not eligible to receive any compensation.

-Establishing Liability With Evidence in a Slip & Fall
+Establishing Liability With Evidence In A Slip & Fall

 - The clothing and shoes you were wearing at the time of the incident